- The introduction of corporate bookmakers devastated business for on-course bookies

 “Bigger and professional punters still come to track knowing they can get a good bet on at a good price.
 The market works very well, particularly at the major meetings.”

-Making their price visible to punters everywhere is a big win for the ABA, but the next step is the most important: trading the price online with punters, no matter where they are.
+Making their price visible to punters everywhere is a big win for the ABA.
+The next step is the most important: trading the price online.

 At the moment, punters need to have an account with one of participating bookmakers individually to access the ABA price – be it over the phone, or with some who run their own websites.